johansonfelix/Message-Board-System/README.md

  -Make sure javax.servlet:jstl is installed and updated -Make sure taglibs:standard library is installed and updated.

  the configurations folder is in the WEB-INF/classes folder.
-It has db.properties and
+It has db.properties and config.properties and the users.xml files.

  I used intellij compiler.